danazsou/Milestone-1-Browser-Game/README.md

-This game is inspired by the rivia games I play with friends and family when we get together.
+This game is inspired by the my time working with kids and using trivia games as a fun way to supplement their education and just to have fun.

 This is a simple but fun trivia game that can be enjoyed by all.
 It will have three categories